mendix-pea/mxsetup-windows/README.md

 - Script C
     - Hit the play button (Run Script, F5).
-This will configure an IIS website as required.
+This will configure an IIS website as required. <br><br>

-    - You can visit the IP address or DNS name of your server It should serve the Mendix app.
-Make sure that your server is accessible over port 443.
+- In your browser, navigate to the IP address or DNS name of your server.
+It should serve the Mendix app over port 80.
+Make sure that your server is accessible over this port.
+<br><br>

 - You should be able to login to your app using the MxAdmin user.
 Its password can be set in the Mendix Service Console > Advanced Options.
-You will need to restart the service for the password change to become effective.
+You will need to restart the service for the password change to become effective.<br><br>